 Indeed after the import operation finishes there will be three images representing each of the virtual disks found within the template.
 The name of the images have been generated by OpenNebula and contains the file name, the datastore where it’s found and OpenNebula’s template ID so it’s easier for you to know what image is associated with what template.
 Note that these images are non-persistent.
 The name of the images can be changed after the images have been imported.

 Also a virtual network will be created.
-The name contains the port group name, the name of the template and OpenNebula’s template ID.
+The name will be the same as vCenter .
 Note that the virtual network is added automatically to an OpenNebula cluster which contains the vCenter cluster.
-E.g Cluster ID is 128 in the following screenshot.
+E.g This network belongs to two OpenNebula cluters (100, 101) in the following screenshot.

 A vCenter template name is only unique inside a folder, so you may have two templates with the same name in different folders inside a datacenter.
-For that reason OpenNebula will generate a name that prevents collisions.
-That name contains the template name, the cluster where it’s used, the vcenter instance name and the datacenter where it lives and a 12 character hash that prevents the collision.
-That name can be changed to a more human-friendly name once the template has been imported.
+If OpenNebula detects a collision it will add a string (based on a SHA1 hash operation on the VM Template characteristics) to the name to prevent name duplication in OpenNebula.
+The VM Template name in OpenNebula can be changed once it has been imported.
 The following screenshot shows an example:

 This would be the process using the onevcenter tool.